willshacklett/godscore-ci/README.md

 # GodScore CI

-**GodScore CI prevents long-term system degradation by enforcing survivability and regression gates in continuous integration.**

 **Survivability-Aware Continuous Integration Gate**

-GodScore CI is a GitHub Action that adds a new kind of CI gate:
+GodScore CI is a GitHub Action that introduces a new class of CI gate:
 **long-term system survivability**.

 Traditional CI answers: